thoughtspot/cs_tools/docs/syncer/protocol.md

     stores, typically at a remote location.

     Set an attribute on your syncer class named `__is_database__` to any truthy value.
-    This will tell CS Tools to run `metadata.create_all(syncer.engine)` prior to any calls to your syncer.
+    This will tell CS Tools to run `metadata.create_all(syncer.cnxn)` prior to any calls to your syncer.

-    Additonally, your syncer should expose an `engine` attribute, with a fully instantiated `sqlalchemy.engine.Engine` to interact with the database backend.
+    Additonally, your syncer should expose an `cnxn` attribute, with a fully instantiated `sqlalchemy.engine.Engine` to interact with the database backend.

     🔥 __Pro tip__: during initialization, register a `sqlalchemy` event listener to